-Also, enter in box 8 the amount of the reduction in the cash value of an annuity contract or the cash surrender value of a life insurance contract due to charges or payments for qualified long-term care insurance contracts.
+Also, enter in box 8 the amount of the reduction in the investment (but not below 0 (zero)) against the cash value of an annuity contract or the cash surrender value of a life insurance contract due to charges or payments for gualified long-term care insurance contracts.

 Box 9a.
-Your Percentage of Total Distribution
+Your percentage of total distribution